DJ Keezy: The Klituation

-DJ Keezy is one of the founders of the Klituation, a dance party created by and for women-identifying, gender non-conforming, and queer women held annually in the Twin Cities, Minnesota.
-Maria Isa is credited with realizing the name "Klituation" as a nod to the consistent all-female line-ups promoted at the annual dance party.
-Keezy curates other dance nights throughout the Twin Cities and aims to show the collective power of creative women.
-The fourth Klituation dance party was held at First Avenue's Mainroom in 2016 and featured Sophia Eris, Shannon Blowtorch, Sarah White, Maria Isa, The Lioness, Manchita, K.Raydio, and Lady Midnight.
+DJ Keezy is one of the founders of the Klituation, an annual dance party for celebrating Women's Month.
+Maria Isa is credited with the name "Klituation" as a nod to the consistent all-female line-ups.
+Keezy curates other dance nights throughout the Twin Cities in Minnesota and aims to show the collective power of creative women.
+The fourth Klituation dance party held at First Avenue's Mainroom in Minneapolis in 2016, featured Sophia Eris, Shannon Blowtorch, Sarah White, Maria Isa, The Lioness, Manchita, K.Raydio, and Lady Midnight.
 The Klituation has been hosted regularly at First Avenue since then.

 Auntie's Venue

 In July 2020, DJ Keezy, Lady Midnight, and Sophia Eris launched a fundraiser with the goal of the opening of a music venue called Auntie's.
 Auntie's would be the only music venue in Minnesota to be owned by women of color.

 The artists pledged to bring in workers in mental health and sexual violence advocacy fields as well as community members in order to create a business model that reflects their goals and mission.
 In speaking of the difficulties of organizing inclusive events at mainstream venues, DJ Keezy told NPR "For me, it's the disconnect between the people that throw the events and the venue … They hold a major energy … Sometimes it's very disrespectful".

-The launch of Auntie's fundraising was met with both praise and scrutiny from the community.
-Community members cited the three members' involvement with the record label Rhymesayers, who recently dropped two artists from their label after allegations of abuse, as a reason for concern.
-The venue is also seen as a proposed safe-haven in the wake of these allegations.